Plotting 2D data¶

 arbitrary monotonically increasing list of levels.
 This is automatically applied

-to a plotting command, or it can be manually
+if you pass unevenly spaced levels to a plotting command, or it can be manually

-applied using e.g. norm='segmented'
+applied using e.g. norm='segmented'.

-The DivergingNorm
+The DivergingNorm normalizer

 ensures the colormap midpoint lies on some central data value (usually 0),

-are asymmetric with respect to the central
+even if vmin, vmax, or levels are asymmetric with respect to the central

 value.
-This can be applied using e.g. norm='diverging'
+This can be applied using e.g. norm='diverging' and configured

 to scale colors “fairly” or “unfairly”: